disarmyouwitha/bobber_bot/README.md

 > The bot will track the bobber by using the HSV threshold set during calibration.. this usually only takes a few gueses.

-> It verifies that it has found the bobber by checking the location of the `Fishing Bobber` tooltip when the bobber is moused-over.
+> It verifies that it has found the bobber by checking the location of the `Fishing Bobber Tooltip` when the bobber is moused-over.

 > *The bot will cast `fishing pole on "7"` when it starts, then use the `fishing skill on "8"`*